crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 A tier position is always delegated as a **whole**: the full `amount_locked` is delegated in a single `staking.Delegate` call.
 The **delegated shares** are the shares returned by the staking module for that delegation.

 - **On delegate:** The tier module calls `stakingKeeper.Delegate(ctx, tierModuleAccount, validator, position.AmountLocked)` (bond denom).
 The staking module converts the token amount to validator delegation shares using the validator’s current exchange rate (tokens per share) and returns the `newShares` created.
 The tier module sets `position.Validator = validator`, `position.DelegatedShares = newShares`, and `position.LastBonusAccrual = block_time` so that bonus (and base) rewards accrue only from delegation time.
-- **On undelegate:** The tier module calls `stakingKeeper.Undelegate(ctx, tierModuleAccount, position.Validator, position.DelegatedShares)` — the **full** shares for this position.
+- **On undelegate:** Allowed **only when the position has triggered exit** (`ExitTriggeredAt != 0`).
+The tier module calls `stakingKeeper.Undelegate(ctx, tierModuleAccount, position.Validator, position.DelegatedShares)` — the **full** shares for this position.
 No partial undelegate; the position’s entire delegation is unbonded.
+While the user has not triggered exit, **MsgTierUndelegate** is rejected so that tier lockers stay delegated and keep providing security.
 - **On redelegate:** The tier module calls `stakingKeeper.BeginRedelegate(ctx, tierModuleAccount, position.Validator, dstValidator, position.DelegatedShares)`.
 The full shares are moved to the destination validator; when the redelegation completes, the position’s `Validator` is updated to the destination and `DelegatedShares` is set to the **new shares** on the destination validator (staking returns the shares issued on the destination; that value is stored).

 Because each position is a single delegation of a fixed amount, there is a 1:1 mapping between a tier position and one delegation entry in staking (for that validator).
 Base rewards for that delegation are attributed entirely to that position’s owner when they call `MsgWithdrawTierRewards`.